sureshbabukannan/SparkifyBlog/ReadMe.md

 >>> ![SparkifyLogo](/SparkifyBlog/Sparkify_Udacity.png "Sparkify Logo")

-The users are can listen to songs and music as `Guest` or `Registered` users.
+The users of **Sparkify** can listen to songs and music from the online portal or add as `Guest` or `Registered` users.

-But there is a problem that of existing users `cancelling` and leaving.
+But there is a problem.
+The of existing users `cancelling` and leaving.
 Well, This is users choice.
 But it is not good for the bussiness.
 Sparkify needs the customers to stick on.
 As long as users are around there is possibility they could `upgrade and become paid`.
 Even if they stick on as `free level` user , still there is some minimum revenue to be earned due to rolling Adverts.